faster-cpython/ideas/pystats_docs.md

 ## Optimization (Tier 2) stats

-- Optimization attempts: The number of times a trace is found, and attempt is made to optimize and run it in Tier 2.
-From the JUMP_BACKWARD instruction when the counter reaches `optimizer_backedge_threshold`.
+- Optimization attempts: The number of times a potential trace is identified.
+  Specifically, occurs in the JUMP_BACKWARD instruction when the counter reaches `optimizer_backedge_threshold`.
 - Traces created: The number of traces that were successfully created.
-- Trace stack overflow: A potential trace is abandoned because it would require more than 5 stack frames.
+- Trace stack overflow: A potential trace is truncated because it would require more than 5 stack frames.
 - Trace stack underflow: A potential trace is abandoned because it pops more frames than it pushes.
-- Trace too long: A potential trace is abandoned because it is too long.
+- Trace too long: A potential trace is abandoned because it is longer than the buffer.
 - Trace too short: A potential trace is abandoned because it is too short.
 - Inner loop found: A potential trace is abandoned because it has an inner loop.
 - Recursive call: A potential trace is abandoned because is has a recursive